 |NOTE: The rating you see in the Reviewer Rating column is the median of all the ratings from all the Reviewers who rated that skill.|

-22] Hover your mouse over the three circles or the "x" in the Editor Rating column.
+18] Hover your mouse over the three circles in the Editor column.

-23] If the skill is Critical, click the right-most circle.
+19] If you think the skill is Critical, click the right-most circle.
 If it's Important, click the center circle.
 If it's Beneficial, click the left-most circle.
-If it's Irrelevant, click the "x".
-If you click the circles, they'll fill in to indicate your choice and the skill will move down to the Rated skills list below.
-If you click the "x", the skill is moved to the Discarded list to the right.
+The circles will fill in to indicate your choice.

 Finish Managing Skills